fatimahkj/EBF/README.md

 An Esemble Verification Tool for Finding Software Vulnerabilities in IoT Concurent programs

-EBF is a tool that combines CBMC "Bounded Model Checking (BMC)" and AFL "Fuzzing" techniques to verify and detect security vulnerabilities in concurrent programs.
+EBF is a tool that combines "Bounded Model Checking (BMC)" and AFL "Fuzzing" techniques to verify and detect security vulnerabilities in concurrent programs.
 ## SYSTEM REQUIREMENTS:
 1. python v3
 2. llvm clang 10